-Exchange traded and over-the-counter derivatives are permitted, including but not limited to futures, swaps, options and currency forwards.
+Exchange traded and over-the-counter derivatives are permitted, including but not limited to options, futures, swaps and/or combinations of the above.
 The Fund will invest in derivatives for investment purposes as well as for hedging and efficient portfolio management.